mbndr/lexy/README.md

 [![GoDoc](https://godoc.org/github.com/mbndr/lexy?status.svg)](https://godoc.org/github.com/mbndr/lexy)
 [![Go Report Card](https://goreportcard.com/badge/github.com/mbndr/lexy)](https://goreportcard.com/report/github.com/mbndr/lexy)

-This is a lexer written just for learning purose.
-My goal is it to write a syntax highlighter with e.g. HTML output.
-I also want to be the languages more customizable.
-Currently it only supports Golang.
-There will be significant API changes in the future!
+This is a lexer written primarily for learning purpose.
+My goal is to write a syntax highlighter with e.g. HTML output and other formatters.
+I also want the languages to be  more customizable (currently only Golang is supported).
+There may be significant API changes in the future!

+Lexy currently is able to tokenize Golang code and highlight it with HtmlFormatter

 ## Styles
 Currently all styles are imported from Highlight.js.